Belgium, Destinations, Travel

 Michael holds a waffle from Chez Albert

 I know, I know.
-I said we didn’t have any good waffles in Belgium, but the waffle we had from Chez Albert was the “best” we had from a stand or shop.
+I said we didn’t have any good Liege waffles in Belgium, but the waffle we had from Chez Albert was the “best” we had from a stand or shop.
 They offer Liege waffles with plenty of toppings, but I think that’s a bit overkill.
 If you’re in the mood for something sweet, this might do the trick.

 Drinks at Brouwerij De Haalve Man

-For any beer drinker, a stop at De Halve Maan (which means “half-moon,” not “half-man” as I keep reading it in my mind) for a Brugse Zot beer is a must.
+For any beer drinker, a stop at De Halve Maan (which means “half-moon,” not “half-man” as I keep reading it in my head) for a Brugse Zot beer is a must.
 The brewery is bustling yet comfortable.
 If the weather is nice, find a place on the patio to enjoy your brew.

 Dinner at Assiette Blanche

 Every so often we indulge in a “nice” meal and decided to do so at Assiette Blanche.
 We’re very value-driven and try to keep meals in the €7-15 range as much as possible.
-The pre-fixe dinner menu at Assiette Blanche is €37 now €50 – not cheap, but not outrageous for a three-course meal either.
+The pre-fixe dinner menu at Assiette Blanche is €37 now €55 – not cheap, but not outrageous for a three-course meal either.
 The menu changes seasonally, so you know that whatever you get will be fresh.
 We were also encouraged to linger for the whole of the evening, which we would have done if we weren’t concerned about making the train back to Ghent!

 SHOPPING IN BRUGES